LUCERNE 〓 Vladimir Ashkenazy announces retirement

 How about this ?

-12. Salzburg Festival 〓 The schedule of the summer 2019 was announced
+8. Tanglewood Music Festival 〓 The festival announced the schedule of the performance in 2019

 1. No comments yet.